Archaeological Site Of Ancient Delos In Greece

 Unfortunately for Leto, Zeus’ wife Hera found out about her illegitimate pregnancy.
 She then forbade her to give birth on land, or “anywhere under the sun”.

-Leto wandered for a long time around several areas in the Mediterranean, including Crete, Athens, Skopelos, Thessaloniki, Asia Minor and Karpathos.
+Leto wandered for a long time around several areas in the Mediterranean, including Crete, Athens, Skopelos, Thessaloniki, Karpathos and Asia Minor.

 Exhausted, Leto finally reached Ortygia, a floating island drifting around the Aegean.
 After nine long days of labour, she managed to give birth to the two Olympians.